AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 # Universal Character Cognition Optimal Sampler Settings

+> A Prior-Dominant Generation System for Consistent Patterned Output

-* Abbreviated As UCC Sampler
+> Abbreviated As UCC Sampler

 ## What This Sampler Settings Can Do